19hours/sg-statutes/Acts/Charities Act.md

 the Commissioner may, with the consent of the Attorney-General, do one or more of the following things:

-(i) by order remove any trustee, charity trustee, officer, agent or employee of the charity who has been responsible for or privy to the misconduct or mismanagement or has by his conduct contributed to it or facilitated it;
+(i) by order remove any trustee, governing board member, officer, agent or employee of the charity who has been responsible for or privy to the misconduct or mismanagement or has by his conduct contributed to it or facilitated it;

 [34/2010 wef 01/03/2011]

 (ii) by order establish a scheme for the administration of the charity;

-(iii) notwithstanding anything in the trusts of the charity, by order restrict the transactions which may be entered into, or the nature or amount of the payments which may be made, in the administration of the charity without his approval.
+(iii) notwithstanding anything in the governing instruments of the charity, by order restrict the transactions which may be entered into, or the nature or amount of the payments which may be made, in the administration of the charity without his approval.

 [34/2010 wef 01/03/2011]